IIIMPACT/hungerrush_handheld_docs/content/systems/ci-cd-process.md

 description: Setup guides for the POS device
 ---

-## Continuous Integration & Continuous Delivery
+## Continuous Integration & Continuous Delivery testing

 Continuous Integration and automated testing is done through a combination of writing unit tests for the development language used for the project and [Azure Devops](https://dev.azure.com/).